 What Is Investment Fraud and How to Avoid It

-In fact, consumers lost more money to investment scams—$4.6 billion—in 2023 than to any other type of scam, according to the Federal Trade Commission.
+Consumers lost more money to investment scams—$4.6 billion—in 2023 than to any other type of scam, according to the latest figures from the Federal Trade Commission.
 And the median loss per victim was $7,768, compared with a median loss of $500 for all fraud reports.

-In short, those who fall for investment scams tend to lose big.
+In short, those who become victims of investment scams tend to lose big.
 They also tend to be older, college-educated and financially knowledgeable because con artists assume these sorts of people have more money, according to the Financial Industry Regulatory Authority.
 Yes, even savvy adults can become victims of investment fraud.

 That’s why it’s important to recognize the warning signs of investment fraud so that you can avoid becoming a victim.
 Here’s what you need to know about the tactics scammers use, how to protect yourself and what to do if you do fall prey to investment fraud.